Israeli Prime Minister Ehud Olmert says he plans to step down as prime

 minister in September.
 VOA's Jim Teeple has the details from our

-residence in Jerusalem, Ehud Olmert says he will step down as Israel's prime minister immediately after his Kadima Party selects a new leader at a party convention on September 17.
+In a surprise announcement from his residence in Jerusalem, Ehud Olmert says he will step down as Israel's prime minister immediately after his Kadima Party selects a new leader at a party convention on September 17.

 Mr. Olmert says he

 will not run in the Kadima Party primary and he will leave office once

 a new leader is chosen.
 He says he hopes a new party leader will be

 able to put together an effective government once he leaves office.

 Ehud Olmert's decision follows months of mounting political pressure, and an official police inquiry into whether or not he accepted hundreds of thousands of dollars of illegal payments from a U.S. citizen long involved in political fundraising for Israel's right-wing Likud Party.

 The allegations concern Mr. Olmert when he was a member of the Likud Party serving as mayor of Jerusalem, and as a cabinet member in the government of former Prime Minister Ariel Sharon.
 Mr. Olmert has strenuously denied the allegations and has survived several other probes into his conduct since he became prime minister in 2006.